 On February 1, 2020, the company entered into an employment agreement with Mr. Salisbury when he was appointed Senior Vice President and Chief Sales and Marketing Officer.
 The initial term of Mr. Salisbury's employment agreement was one year, after which it renews for successive six-month terms, unless either party elects not to renew.
 Mr. Salisbury's employment agreement provides for an annual base salary of \$275,000 and provides that Mr. Salisbury will be eligible for an annual incentive bonus with a target amount of 30% of his annual base salary, based on the achievement of certain performance objectives.
 Mr. Salisbury also received a one-time signing bonus of \$10,000 and bonus compensation of \$68,500 for a retention bonus for the fiscal year ended January 31, 2020.
 Additionally, Mr. Salisbury was also granted a restricted stock award of 100,000 shares on February 5, 2020.
 Such stock vested quarterly, in arrears, 25% per quarter through February 1, 2021, subject to Mr. Salisbury's continued employment on each vesting date.
-In addition, Mr. Salisbury's employment agreement, vacation time, and other standard executive benefits.
-Pursuant to Mr. Salisbury's employment agreement, was one terms, and other standard executive benefits.
+In addition, Mr. Salisbury's employment agreement contains standard confidentiality provisions and non-competition covenants.
+Mr. Salisbury's employment agreement further provides for standard expense reimbursement, vacation time, and other standard executive benefits.
 Pursuant to Mr. Salisbury's employment agreement, Mr. Salisbury is also entitled to additional bonus compensation based upon a percentage of sales made by the company and total sales based upon the annual contract value of bookings.
 For additional information, see the "Summary Compensation Table" and related footnotes below.